 Mental & physical freshness for races is the highest priority.

-Gym once a week should focus on maintenance of strength with a small range of complex lifts.
+The gym should focus on strength maintenance once a week, with a small range of complex lifts.

 Tempo sessions of 800m-1600m should be continued once to twice a week.